What to expect

 For crown thinning, If you have a hair transplant but don’t take steps to manage the ongoing hair los you can end up with a lovely tuft of hair in the middle of your crown looking like palm trees on the moon.

 DHI (Direct Hair Implantation) means using choi implanters to insert the grafts into the scalp.
-Again we do use this method as standard but happy to do so if a salesman has convinced you that it’s the way to go.
+For DHI procedures we refer to surgeons who specialise in this method.

 Follicular Unit Extraction (FUE) involves extracting individual hair follicles from the donor area and inserting them, one by one, onto the balding or thinning areas.